PLS 111 Introduction to International Relations (A,O,S)Cross-listed with INS111.

 Covers public management, inter-governmental relations, budgeting and finance, public personnel, program evaluation, and research.
 3 Cr.

 Explores, from a feminist perspective, the socio-political barriers that have made women the "majority minority" or "silenced majority."
 Includes barriers such as discriminatory legislation, political folkways, sex gender roles, and myths that have created and perpetuated a male-dominated society.
+Cross-listed as HON & WMS 313.
 3 Cr.

-PLS 314 Issues in American Politics and Government (A,I)
+PLS 314 Issues in American Politics and Government (A)

 Covers a selection of contemporary issues of concern to our nation.
 May include topics such as lobbying and democracy, the power of the president, the death penalty and school prayer.
 3 Cr.